AindAH123/AindAH123/README.md

 ## About Me

-I am a CS student at St. Olaf College developing technical skills in programming and data analysis.
-I enjoy working with data, identifying patterns, and using code to support decision-making.
+I am a Computer Science student at St. Olaf College building technical skills in programming and data analysis.
+I enjoy working with data, identifying patterns, and using code to support decisions.

-I am actively building projects and looking for opportunities to gain real technical experience.
+I am actively developing projects and seeking hands-on technical experience.

 ---